jamesplease/lrud/guides/focus-traps.md

 # Focus Traps

-Sometimes, you need to trap the focus in a UI element, so that as a user navigates using LRUD, focus does not leave the element.
+Sometimes, you need to trap the focus in a UI element so that as a user navigates using LRUD, focus does not leave the element.
 Examples include:

 - Modals / popups